Photo of sesame seeds in wooden ladle

 Approximately 1.5 million people in the United States have sesame allergy, according to the National Institutes of Health.
 It’s common among U.S. children with other food allergies, occurring in 17% of this group.
 Severe allergic reactions to sesame are common among children.
 An estimated 20-30% of children will outgrow their sesame allergy.

-Sesame allergy is growing at a faster rate in the United States than other food allergy.
+Sesame allergy is growing at a faster rate in the United States than other food allergies.
 Many believe this is due to the increased prevalence of international cuisine on American plates.

 • foods